Emission gate

 The caller

-receives a response that has passed the Gate — or an explicit state explaining why it was classified as partial, narrative, or blocked.
+receives a response already classified by the Gate — or an explicit state explaining why it was classified as partial, narrative, or blocked.